doubleopen-project/doubleopen-publications/Ecosystem-Survey-2019/Short-Ecosystem-Survey-2019-Report.md

 ## Conclusion

 The response quantity to the survey was small to medium.
 However, the purpose of the survey was to explore the potential direction and development of the open source software industry and practices.
 61 per cent of the sample group was companies with over 1000 employees.
 Large companies are de facto influential in the OSS industry.
 Therefore we deem the Survey to be an overall success and it does give valid information of e.g. integrations to all who wish to develop and contribute in open source.
 A more substantial survey will be held to support in the conceptualising endeavours of Double Open project concerning the creation of an automated open source toolchain.

 ---

+## Links to Results

+* The final results of the Double Open Short Ecosystem Survey 2019 can be found (here)[/Ecosystem-Survey-2019/Final-Results-Double-Open-Short-Ecosystem-Survey-2019.pdf]
+* The final results of only companies with over 1000 employees can be found (here)[/Ecosystem-Survey-2019/Results-Companies-With-Over-1000-Employees.pdf]
+* The raw data of the final results can be found (here)[/Ecosystem-Survey-2019/Raw-Data-Double-Open-Short-Ecosystem-Survey-2019.xlsx]

+---